Paul Lipman - MBACP. Accred reg. - Individuals, Couples, & Family issues

 - Retain Professional indemnity insurance

-- Abide by and go beyond the BACP Code of ethics
+- Abide by the BACP Code of ethics

 - Commit to ongoing professional development, keeping up with the latest advances and knowledge.